Deveselu Military Base: Capabilities

-In the wake of the 2022 Russian invasion of Ukraine, the Aegis Ashore Missile Defense Complex in Deveselu has assumed an essential role for the security of the NATO Alliance; the SM-3 interceptors have the capability to destroy slower, medium-range ballistic missiles with potential nuclear payload during mid-course flight, but probably wouldn't work against hypersonic weapons according to Kingston Reif, Director for Disarmament and Threat Reduction Policy.
+In the wake of the 2022 Russian invasion of Ukraine, the Aegis Ashore Missile Defense Complex in Deveselu has assumed an essential role for the security of the NATO Alliance; the SM-3 interceptors have the capability to destroy slower, medium-range ballistic missiles with potential nuclear payload during mid-course flight, but probably would not work against hypersonic weapons according to Kingston Reif, Director for Disarmament and Threat Reduction Policy.

 According to Russian sources, the Aegis Ashore base at Deveselu could be hit with Kinzhal hypersonic air-to-surface missiles, which would be able to "sweep away" the Aegis batteries with conventional warheads even before they could be put on alert.
 On the other hand, military experts such as Pavel Felgenhauer or James M. Acton do not consider that these hypersonic missiles offer a strategic advantage, or pose a significantly higher threat than conventional missiles.

+Plans to further upgrade the Deveselu system were announced in 2023.
+Investments will be made starting in 2024 and aimed at upgrading the detection sensors and facilities as well as replacing the missiles with newer ones, increasing the capability of intercepting more types of weapons.

+Nuclear weapons claims

+It was reported in 2016 that over 20 American B61 nuclear bombs were moved from the Incirlik Air Base in Turkey to Deveselu after the failed Turkish coup.
+The rumors were denied by the Romanian Ministry of Foreign Affairs.
+Jeffrey Lewis, director of non-proliferation studies at the Middlebury Institute of International Studies, further added that the base does not possess the required WS3 vaults to store the weapons.